CrystalizedDreamer/todo-list-typescript/README.md

 Thankfully I've already tackled a simpler version of this project in Python using a CLI, therefore I think this will be a great chance to do it again with a little bit more....
 Panache

+Had to refactor code both for modularity and for use of ContextAPI, I really need to read the full instructions before I begin working so that I don't have to refactor later.
+Note for my future I suppose.